Aaddy-1/chat-ui/README.md

-For now, this contains the auth pages for an app that I am making with Firebase and Firestore, I have integrated sign in with google, normal sign in, and account creation for now
+Contains auth pages for a chatting app that I made with Firebase.

-Coming Soon: Password Reset, Confirmation Email.
+Includes oauth functionality, as well as database based login/signup functionality.